What is visual management?

 Everyone can clearly see the system at work, team members’ daily priorities, bottlenecks, overloads, multitasking, blockages, and queues.
 Product development teams can see when the system is overloaded with work, see the impact of delays and understand their costs, effectively evaluate and manage all types of risk, and much more.

-What's so important about correct project priorities?
+What's so important Lean visual management board giving you correct project priorities?

 Making sure the team is working on the right thing at the right time is critical.
 In fact the number one cause of project delays is team members working on the wrong work.
 Watch this video to understand how projects get delayed one wrong task at at time.